Bigger is not always better.

 Thar said, an amp with detailed digital processing can be fun to use and somewhat interesting to beginners who are just learning about this aspect.
 Additionally, you can also use them for recording and get some decent tones out of them.

 You’ll have to remember that practice amps for basses are not just your regular old amps.
-Although fairly simple, they should include some additional stuff: mostly headphone outputs, line outputs, and auxiliary device inputs.
+Although fairly simple, they should include some additional stuff: mostly headphone jacks, line outputs, and auxiliary device inputs.
 This way, you can have more options for your practice sessions.

 At times, these features can get more interesting, especially if you have a way of controlling the aux input volume level.